wonger_ 2 years ago

 Minor feedback, when I went to sign up, I got "Secure sign-up code is on it's way" Seems to be some escaping issue.

-omoikane a month ago
+omoikane 2 years ago

 It did not register "SIR" as a word.